☝️Small business or a startup? See if you qualify for our special offer.

 Migrate from CSV prefixes to the MappingObject

-For easy migration from CSV prefixes to the mapping, see the table below.
+For easy migration of field types from CSV prefixes to the mapping, see the table below.

 Migration table